RduMarais/LibreKast/README.md

 python manage.py runserver
 ```

+> Note that this step runs an ASGI server.
+If you are used to deploy WSGI server, this involves a few differences !!

-Go to  http://127.0.0.1:8000/ .
+Go to http://127.0.0.1:8000/.
 This is where Django starts server by default

-**HOLA !!
-ENJOY YOU HAVE SUCCESSFULLY RUN THE SERVER**
+**Enjoy**

 Click on Admin button on top right corner to go the the Django Administration page.
-You can add team members , change or add questions and choices
+You can add meetings, change or add questions and choices etc.

-*Vist DJANGO'S OFFICIAL WEBSITE FOR MORE DETAILS..*

-__you can now play around with the code your self__
+## How to deploy in production

+In order to setup LibreKast in an deployment envionment, one needs to :

+ 1. setup a web server (such as Apache or Nginx),
+ 2. setup an ASGI server for delivering a django app
+ 3. clone the repository to start the app.
+ 4. change the default SECRET_KEY in settings
+ 5. setup DEBUG = False
+ 6. create a superuser and remove the default user
+ 7. collect static files and migrate them in the server static folder